Buffalo BBQ Wings (Sweet & Spicy)

 • Buffalo BBQ Sauce – Toss it, dip it, dredge it, swim in it, this sauce is the star of the show.
 No judgment if you find yourself triple dipping and double-fisting wings into this sauce.
 Smoky, sweet, spicy, and a little creamy from a kiss of silky butter, Buffalo BBQ Sauce perfectly combines the best of both flavors.
 Its velvety texture envelops every piece of chicken in a luxurious embrace.

-Variations
+Variations for Flavor

 You can adjust the flavor profiles of these smoked buffalo barbecue wings by adjusting different elements in the buffalo barbecue sauce.